Southern Yakutia (Sakha)

 Boris did not complete his analysis of the situation because

-just then, the trained hissed to a stop at the Nargonyy station.
+just then, the train hissed as it slowed down to a stop at the Nargonyy

 “Why did the train move so fast?”
 Taidje asked in a barely